College of Arts and Science

 What are liberal arts?

 To tackle the world’s biggest problems, you need to be able to think creatively, communicate effectively, explore deeply, and question critically.
-The Vanderbilt University College of Arts and Science offers a quality liberal arts education that trains you in these essential skills across a range of subject areas.
+The College of Arts and Science offers a quality liberal arts education that trains you in these essential skills across a range of subject areas.